adzerk-oss/bootlaces/README.md

 * Parses a `gpg.edn` file to configure GPG keyring and key ID for jar signing.

 > This is an example build and deployment workflow.
 It showcases the generality
 > of boot.
-We actually use this at Adzerk, but you should fork it and tailor it
+We actually use this at Adzerk, but you should [fork] and tailor it
 > for your own organization.

 ## Usage